Frequently Asked Questions

 May I bring a picnic? +-

 No food or drink (except water) is allowed in the Garden.
-There are picnic areas nearby in Washington Park.
+There are picnic areas nearby throughout Washington Park.
+See this map for details.

 Do you serve food or tea? +-

-No food or drink is served in the Garden.
+Currently, no food or drink is served in the Garden itself.
 Drinking fountains are available.
 There are nearby concession stands in Washington Park.

 Our tea house is a traditional part of the Japanese tea ceremony, used for demonstrations and special occasions.
 It is not a restaurant.